Emmotes/ic_spoilers/docs/emergence_2.md

 # Emergence 2

-Very little is known about the next emergence event so far.
-All we know is that it will probably start on 24 May 2023 and that the enemies needed to farm will likely be Modrons.
+We know the next Emergence will be Modrons and will start on 24 May 2023.
+This is certainly timed to run concurrently with the Great Modron March event.

+Thanks to recent image files being added (like the banner above) - we can guess at some of the items being sold in the shop.

 ### Shop Contents